from Guy Debord

 Besides the theoretical texts, I especially like "L'air de nager,"[5] understood as a form of writing that tends towards a complete accounting of the moments of an adventure (superceded surrealism, books such as Nadja and Mad Love, in terms of form, pursue a kind of expression that leads directly to everyday life, to the experience of its supercession and modification).
 In April 1957 [in Fin de Copenhague], I added the histories that I myself had lived.
 One could make an astonishing book by mixing together chapters written by different "authors" from this group at the beginning of the 1950s [the Lettrist International].
 On the group's explosion, its diaspora, the voyages of diverse natures, its flight across the same period of time.

-From the theoretical point of view, the Notebook defines itself by its programme of expression, which is radically free to each person.
+From the theoretical point of view, the Notebook defines itself by its programme of radically free expression for all.
 This is the central point of its assembly and also its limit.
 Total freedom of expression for all is the slogan for a profound truth on the global revolutionary scale, at the highest level of the reconstruction of society (and all that contradicts this truth is a new alienation).
 But it is an insufficient slogan for an "avant-garde" that lives concretely in the currently dominant social conditions and that necessarily inscribes its research in these conditions.
 This research must be specific as to its risks and perils (to begin with, the risks of the larger separation, of relative solitude).
 Otherwise, the claim to free expression, to "sincerity," can automatically fall back (without anyone wanting it or easily understanding it) into petite-bourgeois "expression" of the prefabricated "unique individual" who precisely resembles all of the other petite-bourgeois in the depth and in the form of what he considers to be his singular, privileged, "profound" expression.
 Poetry is currently this touchstone: a man is defined by what he practically understands "poetry" to be; thus, by what he contents himself with, under the name of poetry (here's what Hegel says: "With what a spirit satisfies itself, one measures the grandeur of its loss").

 True free expression is tied to behavior, to the rest of life, which is to be liberated.
 And it cannot be expression that is apart, specialized -- the expression of prisoners by other prisoners.
-Philosophical comprehension has rejected illusions of its own freedom for more than a hundred years, starting with the declaration [in Marx's "Theses on Feuerback"] that one has sufficiently "interpreted the world," which now must be transformed.
+Philosophical comprehension has rejected illusions of its own freedom for more than a hundred years, starting with the declaration [in Marx's "Theses on Feuerbach"] that one has sufficiently "interpreted the world," which now must be transformed.

 This is especially apparent in the arts, in 20th century writing, as a negation of these very arts.
 The positive kernel of this negation manifests itself, in surrealism, as a constant pressure to return to the past.
 And also in other modern researches, especially in the 1920s (functionalism, constructivism, suprematism, etc.), but with inverted infirmities and a greater poverty than surrealism.
 Our generation is at the turning point where this positive claim begins to affirm itself in culture and practical life -- thus, also in the conception of revolution (it is only time).
 I believe that this affirmation is our task.
 Not an easy one.